 5 Ingredients You Need

-You don’t need any flour, yeast, or sugar for this recipe!
-Instead, just a handful of simple items combine to create an elevated flavor worthy of your favorite restaurant.
+Believe it or not, you won’t need any flour, yeast, or sugar for this incredible recipe!
+Instead, with just a handful of simple ingredients, you’ll create a flavor so elevated, it’ll rival that of your favorite restaurant.

 Stress-Free Parmesan Garlic Dinner Rolls